dimonga/Smart-Street-Bulbs/CONTRIBUTING.md

-# Contributing to [Project]
+# Contributing to Smart street Light bulbs

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to [Project] :tada:!
+>Thank you for your interest in contributing my project :tada:!.
+The project is basically divided into two parts
+- Smart bulbs connected to various sensors.
+- Light fidelity i.e. Using Street light bulbs to transfer data for Visible light communication. </br>

 Restart your project vision here.
 Redundancy is your friend
 >[Project] is ...